thpts/draft-peterson-dot-dhcp/draft-peterson-dot-dhcp.md

  : TODO (two octets)

 option-len:
- : Length of the list of DNS servers in octects, which MUST be a multiple of 16.
+ : Length of the list of DNS servers in octects, which MUST be a multiple of 16

 DNS Servers:
- : IPv6 addresses of DNS servers.
+ : IPv6 addresses of DNS servers

 ## The DoT IPv6 RA Option